mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/ForkCMS/index.md

    The name of your site.

 *  **Database name:**
    The name of your database schema which will be added to your local database.
-After installation you can view this database for this instance of WordPress using phpMyAdmin, Sequel Pro, or MySQLWorkbench.
+After installation you can view this database for this instance of Fork using phpMyAdmin, Sequel Pro, or MySQLWorkbench.

 *  **Email address:**
    Your email address.
 ForkCMS will use this email address as the admin username.